-Per the Reputation Contract, nodes are held accountable through a combination of reputation system (based on metrics like uptime, response time, and successful jobs completed), node required LINK staking, and an optional Chainlink node approval process.
+Per the Reputation Contract, nodes are held accountable through a combination of reputation system (based on metrics like uptime, response time, and successful jobs completed), node required LINK staking and an optional Chainlink node approval process.
 The Chainlink team can also conduct an optional technology audit and identity verification process, in order to prevent one user from serving as multiple oracle nodes.
 This overview by Google Cloud provides a helpful summary of the Chainlink query workflow.

 Oracle contracts can also use multiple Chainlink nodes, allowing smart contracts to execute only if a majority of nodes return the same value, or from like logics (average, median, etc) decided by the smart contract designer.
 Additionally, nodes can be run in Trusted Execution Environments (TEE), such as the TownCrier Oracle.
-TEE can handle private information, such as passwords, private keys and closed source APIs, without revealing such information to the node operator.
+TEE can handle private information, such as passwords, private keys, and closed source APIs, without revealing such information to the node operator.

 Since smart contracts requesting data define their own aggregating function and sources, they have the primary responsibility to ensure their request/SLA returns accurate data.
-Thus, Chainlink nodes are not principally interested in returning real-world-accurate data, they are incentivized to return data from the specified providers that is not flagged through the Reputation Contract as erroneous.
-Of course, the fact that such data is deviated does not imply that the Chainlink node has acted maliciously; it could be that the underlying API that it requested from has simply returned bad data.
+Thus, Chainlink nodes are not principally interested in returning real-world-accurate data, they are incentivized to return data from the specified providers that are not flagged through the Reputation Contract as erroneous.
+Of course, the fact that such data has deviated does not imply that the Chainlink node has acted maliciously; it could be that the underlying API that it requested from has simply returned bad data.

 Ultimately, Chainlink effectively operates as a multisig oracle service, broadly similar to the MakerDAO price feeds, but with a native payment and staking token.

 Chainlink’s token, LINK, is an ERC-677 token (a modification of the ERC-20 standard that simplifies token contract calls) used primarily by dApp users to pay Chainlink node operators for providing oracle services as described above.
 Node operators can be required to stake LINK as collateral to process certain requests.
-Such deposited Link is forfeited should the node be offline at time of request or submit outlier data (as determined by the Aggregating Contract).
+Such deposited Link is forfeited should the node be offline at the time of request or submit outlier data (as determined by the Aggregating Contract).
 Such deposits are optional, however, determined by requesters, so operators can currently participate as nodes without holding tokens: the extent to which LINK is required for the right to work as a node depends on how willing requesters are to utilize depositless nodes.

-Chainlink currently simplifies fees to one request per one LINK; at time of writing, details on the live network’s fee structures are forthcoming.
+Chainlink currently simplifies fees to one request per one LINK; at the time of writing, details on the live network’s fee structures are forthcoming.